Houston Construction Defect Attorneys

 - Insurance coverage disputes

-Whether you need to win a breach of contract claim or defend against arbitration and litigation or deceptive trade practices claims, Hendershot Cowart, P.C. has the breadth of experience and professional resources to protect your rights and help you make informed decisions given your available options.
+Whether you need to win a breach of contract claim or defend against arbitration or litigation, Hendershot Cowart P.C. has the breadth of experience and professional resources to protect your rights and help you make informed decisions about your available options.
 This includes evaluating your dispute to not only identify viable claims and counter-claims, but also the most appropriate forum for resolution.

 Trust Proven Texas Trial Lawyers.
 Call (713) 909-7323

-Hendershot Cowart, P.C. has cultivated a reputation for our work handling complex and high-stakes claims, including those arising from construction defects, construction delays, and disputes involving the coronavirus pandemic.
+Hendershot Cowart P.C. has cultivated a reputation for our work handling complex and high-stakes claims, including those arising from construction defects and construction delays, or matters involving construction liens on residential or commercial property.